×

 What do expats in Virgin Gorda appreciate most about the local culture?

 "Expats in Virgin Gorda, British Virgin Islands, often appreciate the laid-back and relaxed lifestyle that is a significant part of the local culture.
 They enjoy the friendly and welcoming nature of the locals, who are always ready to help and make newcomers feel at home.
 The rich history and traditions of the island, which are often showcased through local festivals and events, are also greatly appreciated.
 Expats also love the strong sense of community and the close-knit relationships among the locals.
 The local cuisine, which is a blend of Caribbean flavors, is another aspect of the culture that expats enjoy.
-Lastly, the beautiful natural environment and the outdoor lifestyle it promotes is something that expats in Virgin Gorda deeply appreciate," said one expat who made the move to Virgin Gorda.
+Lastly, the beautiful natural environment and the outdoor lifestyle it promotes is something that expats in Virgin Gorda deeply appreciate," remarked one expat who made the move to Virgin Gorda.

 What do expats find most challenging?